wpmake22/wpmake-advance-user-avatar/readme.txt

 2. You’ll see these settings:

+   * **Store avatar in different thumbnail sizes**: Saves the avatar in various sizes so it looks perfect wherever it's displayed on your site.

-   * **Max Avatar Size Allowed**: Set a size limit for uploaded images (e.g., 20KB).
-Users won’t be able to upload files that exceed this size.
+   * **Max Avatar Size Allowed**:  Set a limit on how large uploaded images can be (e.g., 20KB).
+Users can’t upload files over this limit.

-   * **Allowed File Types**: Choose which file types are allowed for profile pictures (e.g., JPG, JPEG, PNG and GIF ).
+   * **Allowed File Types**: Choose which image file types (JPG, JPEG, PNG, GIF) are allowed for profile pictures.

+   * **Capture Picture**: Allow users to capture picture using webcam.

-   * **Cropping Interface**: Enable this option so users can crop their profile picture before setting it as their avatar.
+   * **Cropping Interface**: Enable this option to let users crop their picture before setting it as their avatar.

+   * **Uploaded Image Size**: Control the width and height of the uploaded images.

 == Screenshots ==